Frequently asked questions about accommodation, fees and communal meal education in residential colleges

 Answer: Students can use their “CMP” subsidy to pay for their meal expenses in the RC dining hall.
 If the meal expenses exceed the subsidy limit, the students will pay for the difference directly to the RC dining hall caterer.

-Question 13: How many “CMP” subsidy (points) do I have this year?
+Question 13: How many “CMP” subsidy (points) do I have during the first year of undergraduate studies?

 Question 14: How much is one “CMP” point?

-Answer: One point of “CMP” is equivalent to one pataca.
+Answer: One point of “CMP” is equivalent to MOP1.

 Question 15: Can I use up all the “CMP” points at once?

-Answer: No. During AY2021/2022, Year 1 undergraduates admitted in AY2021/2022 can use maximum up to 20 points during the same dining period; maximum up to 200 points can be used per week; and maximum up to 2000 points can be used per semester.
+Answer: No. Undergraduates admitted in AY2021/2022 and onwards can use maximum up to 20 points during the same dining period; maximum up to 200 points can be used per week; and maximum up to 2000 points can be used per semester during the first year of residence.

 Question 16: How will the university handle my unused “CMP” points every week?

-Answer: In order to make good use of the university’s CMP subsidy, if a student uses less than 100 points in a week, the difference between 100 points and the actual used subsidy will be refunded to RC.
-All unused “CMP” points by the end of each semester will be refunded to the university.
-In order to provide sufficient time for students to use their CMP subsidies, it is to announce that the difference between 100 points and the actual used subsidy by RC students in August and September 2021 will not be returned to RC.
+Answer: In order to make good use of the university’s CMP subsidy, if a student uses less than 100 points in a week, the difference between 100 points and the actual used subsidy will be returned to RC for organizing student activity or other student needs.
+All unused “CMP” points by the end of each semester will be returned to the university.
+(Under the impacts of the pandemic, there may be temporary special arrangements.
+Please visit https://rc.um.edu.mo/rc-cost/ for the details of special arrangements)

 Question 17: Do I have “CMP” point every year?

-Answer: For Year 1 undergraduates admitted in AY2021/2022, after they complete the mandatory residence in RC in their first year, they will be given 250 “CMP” points per semester when they are promoted to Year 2, Year 3 or Year 4 regardless of whether they live in RC or not (up to 20 points can be used in the same meal period; up to 50 points can be used per week).
+Answer: For undergraduates admitted in AY2021/2022 and onwards, after they complete the mandatory residence in RC in their first year, they will be given 250 “CMP” points per semester when they are promoted to Year 2, Year 3 or Year 4 regardless of whether they live in RC or not (up to 20 points can be used in the same meal period; up to 50 points can be used per week).
 “CMP” subsidy may be adjusted every year and the details will be announced accordingly.

 Question 18: When I am promoted to Year 2, Year 3 or Year 4, how will the university handle my unused “CMP” points every week?